-Definition 3.1: An event is a significant occurrence within a single subsystem and due to a single process.
-An event description comprises key pieces of information relating to the occurrence including a unique event ID, it's invocation time, subsystem, process-id, user-id, effective user-id, event-type, and optional additional arguments.
+Definition 3.1 An event is a significant occurrence within a single subsystem and due to a single process.
+An event description comprises key pieces of information relating to the occurrence including a unique event ID, its invocation time, subsystem, process-id, user-id, effective user-id, event-type, and additional arguments that further define the event, if any.